National Folk Festival (Australia): Features

-The Festival usually takes place at Exhibition Park in Canberra, which for the duration resembles a small, vibrant and colourful village full of music and dance venues, cafes, themed bars and stalls, as well as a unique 'Community Arts' area for demonstrating and workshopping a range of arts disciplines, as well as the 'Tradition Bearers' demonstration area where visitors can view the making of a range of Australian craft and purchase unique gifts.
-There is a traditional Bush Camp that resembles an archetypal bush scenario with authentic performances and delectable bush-style damper and stew and Billy Tea.
-Camping is provided adjacent to the Festival grounds for up to 5,000 people.
-In 2011 the event was attended by approx 50,000 people.
-Approximately 800-1100 volunteers make the festival possible.
+The festival usually takes place at Exhibition Park in Canberra, which for the duration resembles a small and colourful village with music and dance venues, cafes, themed bars and stalls, as well as a community arts area for demonstrating and workshopping a range of arts disciplines, as well as the tradition bearers demonstration area where visitors can view the making of a range of Australian craft and purchase gifts.
+There is a traditional bush camp that resembles a bush scenario with performances and bush-style damper and stew and billy tea.
+Camping is provided adjacent to the festival grounds for around 5,000 people.
+In 2011, the event was attended by approximately 50,000 people.
+Approximately 800 to 1100 volunteers make the festival possible.

-The festival has over 140 concerts, numerous impromptu street performances, workshops on making, playing and repairing musical instruments, visual art, storytelling and poetry, and many dance workshops.
-There are at least 60 craft stalls, 30+ food vendors and 5 bars with dedicated restaurant areas.
+The festival has over 140 concerts, a number of impromptu street performances, workshops on making, playing and repairing musical instruments, visual art, storytelling and poetry, and dance workshops.
+There are at least 60 craft stalls, over food vendors and 5 bars with dedicated restaurant areas.

-For the 5 days of the festival, there is also an almost continuous Session in the world-famous "Session Bar", known as the 'London Underground' of folk music, that only stops briefly due to alcohol licence restrictions in the early morning and kicks off again in mid morning for another round the clock session of music and culture.
+For the five days of the festival, there is also an almost continuous pub session at the "Session Bar", known as the "London Underground" of folk music, that only stops briefly due to alcohol licence restrictions in the early morning and bigins again in mid-morning for another round the clock session of music and culture.

-International and Australian performers are featured, with the organisers firmly committed to representing the full spectrum of folk/ethnic/Indigenous music.
+International and Australian performers are featured, with the organisers committed to representing the full spectrum of folk, ethnic and Indigenous music.

-The festival has an exciting Opening and Closing Concert in the 3,000 seat Budawang Pavilion – and every night the festival has a grand dance, starting with a Scottish Ball on the Friday night, an Irish Ceili on the Saturday, and an Australian Colonial Ball on the Sunday night – as well as a colourful range of diverse dance styles including Latin, tango, flamenco and contra dance.
+The festival has an opening and closing concert in the 3,000 seat Budawang Pavilion.
+Each night has a dance, starting with a Scottish ball on Friday night, an Irish ceili on Saturday night and an Australian Colonial ball on Sunday night.
+Other dance styles including Latin, tango, flamenco and contra dance are also included at the festival.

-The National Folk Festival, at EPIC, features several large permanent indoor venues where concert-goers can enjoy music and performances in all weather conditions.
+The National Folk Festival features several large permanent indoor venues.